McKinsey Case Interview 2026: Format, Solve, and Examples

 The candidate takes 75 seconds, then presents:

 "I'd like to investigate three areas.
-First, revenue decomposition — I want to understand whether the flat revenue is driven by volume, price, or mix effects, and whether it's concentrated in specific product lines or geographies.
-Second, competitive dynamics — I want to see if the client is losing share and to whom, which tells us whether this is a market problem or a client-specific problem.
-Third, go-to-market effectiveness — the client is in premium skincare, so I want to check whether their channel strategy and brand positioning still match where consumers are buying.
+First, revenue decomposition: I want to understand whether the flat revenue is driven by volume, price, or mix effects, and whether it's concentrated in specific product lines or geographies.
+Second, competitive dynamics: I want to see if the client is losing share and to whom, which tells us whether this is a market problem or a client-specific problem.
+Third, go-to-market effectiveness: the client is in premium skincare, so I want to check whether their channel strategy and brand positioning still match where consumers are buying.
 I'd like to start with revenue decomposition because it will tell us where to focus the rest of the analysis."

 Quantitative Analysis

 The interviewer provides data: the client's two largest product lines account for 80% of revenue.
 Line A (anti-aging) grew 12% but Line B (daily moisturizers) declined 18%.
 The overall market for daily moisturizers grew 6%.
+Reading an exhibit fast is its own skill, so practice with an exhibit drill before your mocks.

-"So Line B lost significant share in a growing market — roughly 24 percentage points of underperformance versus the market.
+"So Line B lost significant share in a growing market, roughly 24 percentage points of underperformance versus the market.
 That's not a market problem.
-I'd hypothesize this is either a pricing issue — perhaps competitors undercut them in the daily segment — or a channel issue, since premium daily moisturizers are increasingly sold through e-commerce and DTC channels.
+I'd hypothesize this is either a pricing issue (perhaps competitors undercut them in the daily segment) or a channel issue, since premium daily moisturizers are increasingly sold through e-commerce and DTC channels.
 Can I see Line B's pricing relative to competitors and their channel mix over the past three years?"

 The data shows Line B's prices are comparable to competitors, but 85% of Line B's sales still go through department stores while competitors shifted to 50%+ DTC/e-commerce.
 Department store foot traffic declined 20% in the same period.